This site is too large! How do I get to what I want to find? This page is here to help. The main content pages of the site are:

 (ii) Search the CMGG PDFs (see next row). |

-S8 | Some idea of a fact or phrase about a glyph or Maya word | What the glyph and/or word is | Go the CMGG PDFs, where you can use Ctrl-F to search across (almost) all the CMGG information at once in CMGG1.pdf (it has everything except syllables and calendrical items that are separated out as CMGG0.pdf and CMGG2.pdf). |
+S8 | Some idea of a fact or phrase about a glyph or Maya word | What the glyph and/or word is | Go to the CMGG PDFs page, where you can use Ctrl-F to search across (almost) all the CMGG information at once in CMGG1.pdf (that has almost all logograms).
+If what you are looking for is calendrical and/or numerical, search CMGG2.pdf.
+If you are looking for something about syllables, then search CMGG0.pdf. |

 S9 | Some idea of what the glyph looks like (maybe it had a snake?) | The glyph I'm thinking of | (i) Use the